auth0/node-samlp/README.md

 };
 ```

 In some situations it is possible for session participants to have mixed bindings during one Single Log Out (SLO) transaction.
-By default the library will use the binding of the participant which initiated the logout, however if mixed bindings must be used - each participant must have the binding specified as an additional field.
-If the binding value is invalid - it will fall back to `HTTP-Redirect`.
+By default the library will use the binding specified in `options.protocolBinding`, however if mixed bindings must be used - each participant must have the binding specified as an additional field.
+If the binding value is invalid - it will fall back to `HTTP-POST`.

 Add the middleware as follows: